-Plan all day for this ride because you’ll be stopping every 10 feet!
-And perhaps make a PT appointment for your neck ahead of time because you’ll have spent hours looking up in awe!
-I must have said “wow” at least 100 times.
+Plan all day for this ride because you’ll be stopping every 10 feet and consider booking a massage appointment for your neck after the ride.
+You’re going to spend a lot of time looking straight up!

-I was really struck by how many people I saw on every type of bike imaginable.
+What struck me most about the day was the vast variety of people on every type of bike imaginable.
 I saw couples, groups, singles, and families with kids riding road bikes, mountain bikes, e-bikes, and fat bikes.
-It was inspiring to see so many people of varying fitness levels getting out and enjoying this incredible National Park!
+It was inspiring and humbling to see so many people of varying fitness levels out enjoying this incredible National Park.

 Everyone kept their distance from wildlife, especially the grizzly at the top, and I didn’t see a single piece of litter.
-There were maybe a few people railing the descent a bit faster than was prudent given the traffic, but overall, I was impressed that everyone was being a great wilderness steward and carrying extra gear, bear spray, and essentials.
+There were a few people railing the descent a bit faster than was prudent given the traffic, but overall, I was impressed that everyone was acting as a great wilderness steward and carrying extra gear, bear spray, and essentials.
 I saw few who seemed unprepared.

 A huge thanks to Martha for including me on this one.
 What an experience I’ll always remember and one you should absolutely do at least once in your lifetime.

 Ride Stats and GPS